 The Lord Jesus Christ had to overcome the pains, pressures, doubts, dreads, temptations, confusions, of this world.
 In so doing His Spirit and soul were formed into that which God deemed necessary—a spiritual Nature capable of governing the entire creation of God.

-For in that he himself hath suffered being tempted, he is able to succour them that are tempted.
+For in that He Himself has suffered, being tempted, He is able to aid those who are tempted.
 (Hebrews 2:18)

 Notice carefully the following concept:

 “To him who overcomes I will grant to sit with Me on My throne, as I also overcame and sat down with My Father on His throne.
 (Revelation 3:21)

 The Lord Jesus overcame and is in the throne of the Father as a consequence of His overcoming.

 We also, the predestined brothers of Jesus, must overcome.
 If we do we will sit with Jesus in His throne.

 We were chosen to rule, but first we must be transformed in personality and filled with Christ.